 Non-daily read metering points mean gas read metering points in distribution systems where the quantity of gas is recorded less than every day.

+Neutrality fee means a fee equal to the difference between the amount received or receivable and the amount paid or payable in respect of balancing activities performed by a Transmission System Operator, which it must pay to the relevant Market Participants or impose on the relevant Market Participants.

 Transmission network user (Network User) means a person who has concluded a contract with the Transmission System Operator, which supplies gas to the transmission system, or gas is supplied to him from the transmission system.

-Trade in balancing gas means trade in gas seeking to offset the imbalance caused by market participants involved in balancing the transmission system.
+Trade in balancing gas means trade in gas seeking to offset the imbalance caused by market participants.

 Trading platform (exchange) means an electronic platform provided and operated by a trading platform operator (UAB GET Baltic) by means of which trading participants may post and accept, including the right to revise and withdraw, bids and offers for gas required to meet short term fluctuations in gas demand or supply, in accordance with the terms and conditions applicable on the trading platform and at which the transmission system operator trades for the purpose of undertaking balancing actions.